ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 ---
 ##### 3. Enemies and EnemySpawner

-For the enemies we copy the model and collider of the player and create a new prefab with new material colors
-- we create some [[Variables]] for the enemy like movementSpeed and damage
+To introduce enemies into your game loop, follow these steps:

+**Creating the Enemy Prefab**

+1. Create a new model with a collider, similar to the player's setup.
+2. Design the enemy with distinct materials and colors to differentiate it from the player.
+3. Establish essential [[Variables]] for the enemy, such as `movementSpeed` and `damage`.
+The damage value can now be integrated into the player's `HealthController`.

+**Enemy Movement Towards the Player**

-- and we let the enemies walk towards and pass the player in its Update method
+1. Implement the enemy's movement logic to make them walk towards and pass the player.
+Utilize the `Update` method for this behavior.
-- we also need the initialPlayerPosition for that
-	- we can do this by adding the Player Transform to the GameData on the players Awake and access it in the enemies OnEnable (this way enemies will not directly reference the player)

-Now lets create the EnemySpawner which will sit inside the player
-- for that we create some new [[Variables]] like spawnRadius, deSpawnRadius and spawnRate
-	-  deSpawnRadius should be bigger than spawnRadius
-- than we create enemies at a random position based on the spawnRadius during a coroutine based on the spawnRate
+2. To avoid direct player references in the enemy scripts, add the Player Transform to the `GameData` during the player's `Awake` method.
+This way, the enemies can access the player's position in `OnEnable` via the `GameData` without direct coupling.

+**Creating the EnemySpawner**

+1. Construct an EnemySpawner GameObject nested within the player to facilitate enemy spawning.
+2. Define necessary [[Variables]] within the EnemySpawner for `spawnRadius`, `deSpawnRadius`, and `spawnRate`.
-- we add a collider that will handle the despawning in OnTriggerExit
+    - Ensure that the `deSpawnRadius` value exceeds the `spawnRadius` to enable proper despawning behavior.
-- **important:** since the spawner is part of the player it also needs to have the "Player" tag

-*And that is it for the basic loop, the game is now playable.*
+3. Develop a coroutine within the EnemySpawner that generates enemies at random positions within the specified `spawnRadius`.
+Control the spawning rate using the `spawnRate` variable.
+4. Attach a collider component to the EnemySpawner GameObject and implement `OnTriggerExit`.
+This function will handle enemy despawning when they move beyond the `deSpawnRadius`.
+5. **Note:** The EnemySpawner, being part of the player, should also be tagged with "Player" to ensure consistent behavior.

+*With these steps completed, you've successfully established the basic game loop.
+The game is now playable, and enemies are actively engaging with the player.
+The subsequent sections will delve into adding more features and enhancements to your prototype.*

 ---
 ## Lets add more